 The branch will host many maker, technology, and craft workshops facilitated by both CPL staff and experts from the community.
 We look forward to collaborating with the Town’s Economic Development and Recreation Teams to offer programs and events for local businesses and residents.

 Construction is tentatively scheduled to begin in early November which will require the temporary closure of the branch for a minimum of 3 months.
 The exterior drop box for the return of library materials will remain accessible.
 The use of the adjacent community room will not be impacted by the construction and rentals and programs will continue to be managed by the Community Services Department of the Town of Caledon.
-Please check the website for ongoing updates.
 During the closure, library staff will be reassigned to serve patrons at other branch locations until such time that we can again open the doors in Valleywood.